Bambo-Rambo/RNG-Guides/FS-NormalWild-Alt.md

 In XY, the TinyMT advances that you get when closing the bag using the 'X' button (not 'B'), are 27 + 1 extra advancement when the lower screen menus (PSS etc) are reloaded.

-In ORAS, this number is 15 + 1.
+In ORAS, it is 15 + 1.

+These numbers are used for common areas like routes.
+For caves, and creepy places in general (New Mauville, Sky Pillar etc) the number is 3 + 1.

-Since the numbers are predictable and consistent, we can abuse them to land on our target index from the bag.
+Since they are predictable and consistent, we can abuse them to land on our target index from the bag.

 This means that if I am 28 indexes away from my target inside the bag in XY, closing the bag will get me there.